 - Educate your employees on how to browse and use the computers securely.

 Doing all of these things will go a long way in helping prevent your company from being hacked and suffering through a data breach.
 Also, hackers and data thieves are becoming more advanced in their methods, so be sure to keep up with the latest security trends and best practices.
+Additionally, adhering to information security regulations and using security features like HIPAA compliant faxing with mFax are essential components of network security and a means to avoid data breaches.
+It establishes guidelines for safeguarding company information and data.
+A security rule requires that information be protected from unauthorized access and exposure.

 Now that you are aware of some precautions to take in 2020, let’s go over the biggest and worst data breach of 2019.